1. Peer review policy

 • Does the manuscript require language editing?

-We encourage reviewers to focus their reports on objectively critiquing the scientific aspects of the submission, including the soundness of the methodology and whether the conclusions can be supported by the results.
 At the end of their review, we ask reviewers to recommend one of the following actions:

 • Accept in current form